Undercover Backstopping Project

 Additional Requirements

-Eligible applicants include U.S.-based and foreign-based nonprofit organizations and educational institutions.
+Eligible applicants include U.S. and foreign nonprofit organizations and educational institutions meeting applicable tax or legal status requirements.
 Organizations must have a Unique Entity Identifier and active SAM.gov registration.
 Individuals are not eligible.
+Applicants must demonstrate capacity to manage U.S. government funds and comply with federal regulations.

 Geographic Eligibility